Skip to main content

 This temperature affects household considerations:

-• Energy usage: Increased cooling requirements
+• Energy usage: Increased cooling requirements.

-• Sleep comfort: May require fans or AC for comfortable sleep
+• Sleep comfort: May require fans or AC for comfortable sleep, as ideal sleep temperature is 18-20°C (65-68°F).

 Scientific & Industrial